 TGbe editor: Please modify the following paragraph in subclause 35.3.12.6 Operation for MLD listen interval as follows (#11553)

 The TBTT offset between two APs affiliated with the same AP MLD shall never be larger than 254 TUs.
+The beacon intervals for APs affiliated with the same AP MLD shall be chosen to ensure such a TBTT offset requirement is satisfied.

-11.2.3.15 TIM Broadcast
+11.1.2.3.15 TIM Broadcast